matter-labs/zksync/docs/swift-exits.md

 In the `transferOut(amount, receiver)` method, the specified funds will be transferred from the contract to the specified withdraw destination address.

 Fees for each validator and contract holder will be calculated.
-The fee will be credited upon verification of the specified `Franklin` block.
+The fee will be credited upon verification of the specified `Rollup` block.

 Also, a deduction of a specified amount of funds from available funds of creditors will occur.